5 questions to ask yourself before planning your data architecture

 In terms of options, companies who depend on data to run their business (for example, Uber surfacing surge pricing to users in real-time) typically decide to rely on their existing event streaming data infrastructure to add product analytics as a destination.
 This allows users to run analysis on the same actions that power the application.

 Data warehouses are the most scalable and effective way to transform transactional data into events.
-For those who have data in their data warehouse that requires an analyst to write SQL and produce reporting, you can natively import that data into Mixpanel via .
+For those who have data in a data warehouse that would typically require an analyst to write SQL and produce reporting, you can natively import that data into Mixpanel via .
 Your analytics resources can model the data and create a source of truth for your company and then push this modeled, verified data to Mixpanel for self-serve analytics.
 Additionally, you can leverage a reverse ETL tool (reverse extract, transform, and load tool or rETL) if your current data warehouse is not supported by Warehouse Connectors today.
-In these setups, data from your source of truth is imported into your product analytics tool so that queries run in either system should match the other.
+In these setups, data from your source of truth is imported into your event analytics tool so that queries running in either system match the other.
 You can also send more types of data via your warehouse, such as marketing or revenue data, in addition to product actions.

 As another option, if your company has already implemented a Customer Data Platform (CDP) like Segment to collect and manage behavioral data, you can add product analytics as a destination.
 Do note that the data format and needs of product analytics may differ from other destinations, but you can easily integrate an existing data infrastructure.
 This setup allows for quick integration into a product analytics tool with data that is already being sent to downstream systems and should be familiar to users within your organization.

 Option 2: Data you need to create: CDP, server-side SDKs, client-side SDKs

 In other cases, you might not be capturing data you need in order to understand the user’s journey through your site or app.
 This is especially true when you might be just getting started with analytics, as adding tracking for all touchpoints across a user’s journey is done iteratively over time.